ishan-bhardwaj/notes/DevOps/Prometheus.md

 - To start prometheus as a background service that can automatically start on system reboot - `systemctl start prometheus`.
 Steps -
     - Create prometheus user - `sudo useradd --no-create-home -shell /bin/false prometheus`
-        - `--no-create-home` implies that user can't actually login as this user is only used for starting up prometheus.
+        - `--no-create-home` implies that user can't login, as this user is only used for starting up prometheus.
     - Create required directories -
         - `sudo mkdir /etc/prometheus` - to store yaml config
         - `sudo mkdir /var/lib/prometheus` - to store the time-series data